coalton-lang/coalton/docs/intro-to-coalton.md

     (Leaf :a)))
 ```

 Type definitions introduce type constructors.
-For example, we may construct a somewhat festive tree as follows
+For example, we may construct a somewhat festive tree as follows.

 ```lisp
 (coalton
   (Branch (Leaf Red)